List of High Protein Foods

 When examining the foods in the protein charts below, we included two additional criteria when creating the list:

-Finally, the list of high protein foods also denotes foods that are considered to be "low fat" by the FDA.
+Finally, the high protein foods listed below also denote foods that are considered to be "low fat" by the FDA.

 It is important to note, however, that not all sources of protein are equal.
-Meat proteins are differnet from plant proteins in both fat and fiber content.
+Meat proteins are different from plant proteins in both fat and fiber content.

 Protein Charts for Meats, Eggs, Dairy, Plants and Supplements